BHIMAVARAPU-MANOJ-KUMAR/Event-Management-System-GyanGrove-Backend-Intern-Assignment/README.md

 - **Database Optimization**: Implement further optimizations as data grows, including indexing strategies.
 - **Scalability**: Explore horizontal scaling options for handling increased loads.
 - **Spring Batch Processing**: To further implement the data processing by using Springs Batch Processors.
+- **At present, when the User tries to access the Events Finder API, he/she should type the page and size in the API Query Parameters.
+This makes the User Weird.
+Needs to further Imporve the API Events Finder.**

 ## Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.